2019-10-22

 TESTING

-Reason: Ad-blockers also block traffic.
+To properly test the new PiHole, you must disable the workstation's locally-installed ad-blocking software (uBlockOrigin, and others).
+Reason: Ad-blockers also block traffic and it is hard to tell who did the blocking.
 The difference is they block the traffic *after* it has downloaded where-as the Pi keeps them from ever downloading.

 You may or may not have ad-blocking software installed.
 Look in your browser's Tools, Add-Ins menu and look for "adblock-plus" or "uBlock Origin" (the two most commonly used blockers).

-When using the local network, Cell phones and tablet will often see an ugly "webpage not available" in the middle of the article -- this is an advertisement and likely that ad is recording your PC's IP address and other information.
+This is an advertisement and likely that ad is recording your PC's IP address and other information.
 The 'page not available' message is the Pi-hole at work, discarding the traffic.
 This is good.

-Each application or browser decides how to handle the error in its own fashion.
+Each application or browser decides how to handle the "error" in its own fashion.
 Many show empty white-space where the ad lived -- with no obvious errors.

 The neat thing about this is the vendor never knew you attempted the connection because it is blocked before the traffic left the house.
 You won't be tracked, monitored, or recorded as you read articles, and big advertising graphics won't download.